 Water retention curve

-We fit the Gardener equation (CITE) and Van Genutchen models (the 1980 one) to describe the relationship between soil moisture and soil water matric potential in our datasets.
+We fit the Gardner equation (CITE) and Van Genutchen models (the 1980 one) to describe the relationship between soil moisture and soil water matric potential in our datasets.
 We found the models produced similar Akaike’s Information Criteria values (CITE), with the Gardner model showing a slightly better fit, consistent with other studies (Too et al. 2014).
-We chose to use the results from the Gardener model due to its simplicity and biologically meaningful parameters.
-The Gardener equation is as follows:
+We chose to use the results from the Gardner model due to its simplicity and biologically meaningful parameters.
+The Gardner equation is as follows:

 θ=θr+θs-θr1+aψn

 Where θ is the volumetric moisture content at a given soil water potential ψ.
 The remaining variables are fitted parameters. θr and θs are the residual and saturated water contents, respectively, a is the inverse of the air-entry potential, and n is an index for the pore size distribution, with higher values indicating a larger distribution (CITE).
+Residual water contents are measured at -15,000 cm water.
+The highest presssure we used in this study was -500 cm water, so…can I even use these equations?

 Models were fit using both a fixed- and mixed-effect approach to account for differences between trials.
 We found the two models produced similar fit statistics.
 We chose to fit the Gardner equation to each experimental unit, then performed a meta-analysis on the parameters, weighting by their estimated uncertainties from the non-linear model fitting procedure (CITE).
 For the meta-analysis we included trial as a random intercept, cover crop as a modifier, and fit models both with and without percent sand as a covariate.